Dealer vs Box Stores

 - If a part is not in stock, a Dealer will order it in a timely manner.

-- A Dealer has a mechanic to provide faster tune-around on equipment they’ve sold.
+- A Dealer has a mechanic to provide faster turn-around on equipment they’ve sold.

 If I buy from a dealer, aren’t I going to pay more?